saboel/Leetcode-Practice-/README.md

 # Welcome
-A collection of data structure and algorithms problems with solutions in order to impress future employers
+This compilation consists of a set of data structure and algorithm problems along with their corresponding solutions, designed to make a favorable impression on prospective employers.